 Increase Comfort Through Efficiency

 A significant amount of pollution comes from the production and use of energy.
 You, too, can do your part to save energy, money, and our environment.
-Now is the perfect time to streamline your home’s energy efficiency to maximize overall comfort.
+Now is the perfect time to streamline your home’s energy efficiency while you maximize overall comfort.

 In an existing house, the first step is to conduct a free home energy audit.
 These surveys are used to find out how your home uses energy and determine the best ways to cut energy use and costs.
 You’ll save energy and money, and your home will be more comfortable and durable.